LT-IntroToAI-SY2526/assignment6-part1-per3-lsjose973/a6_part1_writeup.md

 What does the MSE (Mean Squared Error) mean in plain English?
 Why do you think we square the errors instead of just taking the average of the errors?

 **YOUR ANSWER:**
+The Mean Squared Error gives us an average of how inaccurate our model is when predicting values.
+A lower MSE is better than a high MSE because it means that on average, our model predicts values closer to the actual value.
+There are two main reasons as to why we square the errors instead of just taking the average.
+One reason is to make sure all of the errors are positive; if the errors were both negative and positive, they would cancel out and lead to a very low MSE even it's supposed to be high.
+The other reason that we square the errors is to punish bigger mistakes instead of every mistake.
+For example if your error is small, like 1, the square of 1 is only 1.
+But if your error is bigger like 10, the square of that becomes 100.

 ---